Maricarl-Dennis-Personal-Website/my-personal-website/README.md

 How to open this project:

 1. On Github.com, go to the main page of the repository
-2. Click <code>
-3. Clone the repository or download the code
+2. Clone the repository or download the code

 How to make contributions: